-- An article-by-article analysis of the PSMA that identifies the capacity requirements. - A capacity checklist organized by main capacity area. - An initial capacity questionnaire. - A questionnaire specifically for fisheries inspectors. - A draft plan to assist in organizing fieldwork. - Guidelines for completing Annexes A and C of the PSMA. - Details on how to perform SWOT analyses (examining strengths, weaknesses, opportunities and threats) and gap analyses.
+- An article-by-article analysis of the PSMA that identifies the capacity requirements. - A capacity checklist organised by main capacity area. - An initial capacity questionnaire. - A questionnaire specifically for fisheries inspectors. - A draft plan to assist in organising fieldwork. - Guidelines for completing Annexes A and C of the PSMA. - Details on how to perform SWOT analyses (strengths, weaknesses, opportunities and threats) and gap analyses.

-Completed CNAs will provide a country-specific measure of gaps in capacity to enable implementation of the PSMA.
+Completed CNAs will provide a country-specific measure of the gap in capacity required to implement the PSMA.
 The CNA methodology report also proposes regional capacity-building workshops; the development of generic curricula for training; regional and global approaches to information sharing; and a mechanism to facilitate funding to developing countries.
-All of these are complementary and parallel processes that will enhance a country's or a region's capacity to effectively implement port State measures.
+All of these are complementary and parallel processes that will enhance a country or region's capacity to effectively implement port State measures.